Our Team

 Vicki is an outdoor enthusiast and an advocate for spending quality time in nature.
 In her personal time, she is a keen marathoner, occasionally ultramarathoner, hiker and an avid climber.

 Grace joined Mind HK in October 2022.
-She came from a background in Media Arts and now pursuing a master’s degree in psychology.
+She graduated from City University of Hong Kong with a bachelor’s degree in creative media and a master’s degree in psychology.

 Dr Pinky Tso, Advisor

-Pinky joined Mind HK in 2019 as a volunteer and is now a Content Advisor at Mind HK.
-As someone born and raised in Hong Kong, Pinky understands why so many people in Hong Kong always have a high level of stress.
-She believes that everyone shall have an enjoyable life if they know how to cope with stressors.
+Pinky joined Mind HK as a volunteer in 2019 and moved from volunteer to Content Advisor and Advisor in 2021 and 2023 respectively.
+As someone born and raised in Hong Kong, Pinky understands why so many people in Hong Kong have high stress.
+Long term stress puts our health, both physical and mental, at risk.
+It is essential that we know how to take good care of our mind and body.
 She is passionate about helping people to improve their life quality and happiness with her experience as a business executive and a health educator, especially those who are draining with mental health challenges.

 Pinky is grateful to have the opportunity to be part of the Mind HK team.
-She is a qualified mental health first aid instructor and has provided online and in person training on various issues relating to mental health to the public, schools and corporations.
+She is a qualified mental health first aid instructor and has provided online and in person training on various issues relating to mental health to schools, corporations and the public.
 She is also a part-time lecturer teaching master’s degree courses relating to sport and health at Hong Kong Baptist University and The Chinese University of Hong Kong.

 Pinky got a PhD (Department of Sports, Physical Education and Health, Hong Kong Baptist University), MPsyMed (Psychosis Studies) (Department of Psychiatry, The University of Hong Kong), MSc (Exercise Science) (Department of Sports Science and Physical Education, The Chinese University of Hong Kong), MBA (Brunel University, UK) and BA (Political Science) (University of South Florida, US).